 She received her B. S. degree from Industrial Engineering Department at Bogazici University, her M.A degree from Economics Department at BU, and her Ph.D. degree from Management Department at Istanbul Technical University.
 She holds "Entreprenuership Certificate" from Harvard Business School and "Regional Entrepreneurship Accelerator Program Certificate" from MIT.

 She worked at: Bogazici University, Case Western Reserve University (USA), Portland State University (USA), Chalmers University of Technology (Sweden), and Sabanci University (Turkey).
 She was at Cambridge University, UK and MIT, USA as a visiting professor in 2008 and 2014 respectively.
 She participated in many international projects, including UN and EU projects.
-She has more than 80 publications, including 9 books.
+She has more than 100 publications, including 9 books.
 She received an “encouragement award” from Turkish Academy of Sciences in 2003 and best book award from International Association for Management of Technology in 2012.
 She was awarded as PICMET Fellow in 2019.

 She served at various administrative roles.
 After being the Director of Competitiveness Center during the period of 2008-11, she was founding Director of the Entrepreneurship Center at Sabanci University that she directed during the period of 2012-7.